 Home Equity Loans Vs. Refinance: Similarities And Differences

 At first glance, they may seem like the same thing, but understanding the similarities and differences between these options can help you make an informed decision on which one to choose.

 - Both usually have fixed interest rates depending on the market environment, but can have adjustable rates.

 - Both typically require an after-transaction loan-to-value ratio of 90% or less to qualify

-- Cash-out refis are one loan as opposed to an additional mortgage and usually have lower interest rates
+- Cash-out refis are one loan (as opposed to home equity loans, which essentially serve as an additional mortgage) and usually have lower interest rates.

 Home Equity Loan Pros

 While there may be limits set by lenders or investors regarding how much of your existing equity you can take a loan against, you have the option to go with a fixed payment.
 That way, your payment never changes and you know what you’re getting.